zack-bitcoin/amoveo/docs/other_blockchains/the_defence_of_pos.md

 Emin Gun Sirer
 ========

-Emin is the author of the Avalanche PoS consensus mechanism and founder of Algorand, a PoS cryptocurrency.
+Emin the founder of AvaLabs, which is launching the Ava cryptocurrency, which uses the Avalanche PoS consensus mechanism.

 His response to the soft-fork-bribery attack proposal: "The reasoning is specious.
 It essentially says that, once the security guarantees are broken, they are broken."